 Branch & Bound (BnB)/Exact Change #

-Wallet finds an input set that is equal in value to the target, avoiding change outputs.
+Wallet finds an input set equal in value to the target, avoiding change outputs.
 If the wallet cannot find an exact match, it refers back to a “knapsack” solver which selects inputs that minimise the change output to within 0.01 BTC.

 Accumulates inputs until the target value (+fees) is matched, does not accumulate inputs that go over the target value (within a threshold).